nhs2828/LLM-AWS/README.md

   - I used this model from AWS Bedrock.
 Since the embedding task is performed in Lambda function, calling saved models or init from `HuggingFaceInstructEmbeddings` would consume lots of time (which is a billing factor of Lmabda function)
 3. Both Lambda function and EC2 instance are dockerized to ensure consistent set up.
  - EC2 instance: `g4dn.xlarge` 4vCPU 16Gb Memory, I used quantization 4 bits to reduce memory footprints so this is enough for `Mistral-7B`

+# Possible Improvement
+1. Auto scaling + Elastic Load Balancer to scale in and out based on demanded, reduce cost.
+2. User chat history:
+ - Enable chat flow with the history of chat (use Flan-T5 fine-tuned on Summerization task to summerize recent chat logs and put into prompt as another section)
+ - Save user chat (need to ask for accord of users), for further trend, behavior, analysis (Kinesis, S3, Athena)